- 03 Apr 19

 I was thinking about Philip Lynott last week.
 Had he lived, the great Irish rock star would be 70 years of age, on 20 August 2019.
 Seventy fucking years.
 To anyone who knew him well, that is an astonishing thought.

 I know that it isn’t literally true to say that Philip was the first black man in Ireland.
 But he was.
 Ireland was a frighteningly white, mono-cultural place in the 1960s.
 A few Italians had come here to run restaurants.
-And a smattering of Pakistanis and Chinese had also slipped in, to join the non-existent culinary fun, running establishments of occasionally dubious pedigree.
+And a smattering of people from Pakistan and China had also slipped in, to join the non-existent culinary fun, running establishments of occasionally dubious pedigree.
 Or maybe that was just the Irish stomachs they served.

 I don’t know how I missed it.
 A report published in 2018, titled ‘Being Black in the EU’, revealed that Ireland ranked second worst in Europe for violent incidents against black people.
 An extraordinary 13% of black people in Ireland reported that they had been attacked.
 In England the figure was just 3%.
 Over half (51%) of people of African descent said that they had experienced hate-motivated harassment compared to 21% in the UK.
 My gut might say: fuck, that can’t be true.
 Then again, I have seen enough racism here to know that it exists.